Jordan McCall, Phd, MPH

 PRINCIPAL INVESTIGATOR

-I am an incoming Assistant Professor in the Department of Anesthesiology at Washington University in St. Louis (WashU), the Department of Pharmaceutical and Administrative Sciences at the St. Louis College of Pharmacy (STLCOP), and the Center for Clinical Pharmacology at STLCOP and WashU School of Medicine.
+I am an Associate Professor in the Department of Anesthesiology at Washington University in St. Louis (WashU) and the Center for Clinical Pharmacology at WashU School of Medicine.

 I started my path here by completing undergraduate degrees (in Biology and Psychology) and a Masters of Public Health Policy and Administration from the University of Missouri-Columbia.